eclipse-iceoryx/iceoryx/doc/design/move_and_copy_helper.md

 Test& Test::operator=(const Test& rhs)
 {
-    if (this != &rhs)
+    // you may do self-assignment check in copy_and_move_impl if (this != &rhs)
     {
         copy_and_move_impl<MoveAndCopyOperations::CopyAssignment>(rhs);
     }

     return *this;
 }

 Test& Test::operator=(Test&& rhs)
 {
-    if (this != &rhs)
+    // you may do self-assignment check in copy_and_move_impl if (this != &rhs)
     {
         copy_and_move_impl<MoveAndCopyOperations::MoveAssignment>(std::move(rhs));